-- Do they have concerns that someone may take detrimental action against them, and if so, what are those concerns?
-What person(s) and why? - Have they already received threats or unfair treatment? - Do they require support and if so, what support they require?
+- o Do they have concerns that someone may take detrimental action against them, and if so, what are those concerns?
+What person(s) and why? - o Have they have already received threats or unfair treatment? - o Do they require support and if so, what support they require?